 Happy Pride, Babies.

-Annie Iezzi is Honeysuckle Magazine’s Managing Intern.
+Annie Iezzi is a Staff Editor at Honeysuckle Magazine.
 She is a second-year student at Barnard College of Columbia University, studying English and Political Science and writing in her scarce (and cherished) free time.